-Credits earned from other schools are accepted by Larock Healthcare Academy after being reviewed and approved by the Admissions Department.
+Credits earned from other schools are not accepted by Larock Healthcare Academy unless approved by the Director and the Admissions Department.

 Transfer of Credits from Larock to another Institution

 Larock does not guarantee the transfer of credits from Larock to another educational institution.
 Acceptance of credits earned through Larock is up to the receiving institution.
 Transcripts can be furnished upon request.
 Additional fees may apply.